-

 Environmental Investment Allowance (MIA) and Vamil

 Companies can leverage the so-called MIA and Vamil.
 In 2025 the MIA enables a deduction of up to 45% of investment costs, while Vamil permits accelerated depreciation of up to 75%.
-These enhanced incentives are designed to boost capital efficiency and encourage strategic investments in sustainable and environmentally friendly technologies while also (corporate) income tax liability at the level of the investor.
+These enhanced incentives are designed to boost capital efficiency and encourage strategic investments in sustainable and environmentally friendly technologies while also reducing (corporate) income tax liability at the level of the investor.

 Energy Investment Allowance (EIA)